Linguistics Course Catalog

 5 units

 Examines experimental design and analysis for gathering linguistic data; the advantages and disadvantages of major response measures, including reaction times; interaction with extra-grammatical factors; and statistics on categorical and continuous measures.
 Students present results in research papers.
 Students cannot receive credit for this course and course 280G.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 LING 280G